lengjiwei1-Gavin/HumanEvalComm-Evlv2/README.md

 # HumanEvalComm-LLMEval V2: An Enhanced Evaluation Framework for LLM Communication Competence
 This project is a reproduction, validation, and enhancement of the benchmark introduced in **HumanEvalComm: Benchmarking the Communication Competence of Code Generation for LLMs and LLM Agent.
 We systematically address the "False Communication" and "Scoring Bias" issues present in the original evaluator by introducing an independent Classification Module and an innovative Multi-Level LLM Jury scoring system.
-The result is a more accurate, objective, and traceable pipeline for evaluating the communication competence of LLMs.

 ## Features
 - **Modular Design**: Core functionalities are split into independent modules, such as the classifier (`LLMBasedClas.py`) and the rater (`ReliableRater.py`), facilitating isolated testing and maintenance.